certifaction/cli/README.md

 >```
 >
 >#### Description
->Digitally certify the document given as input or digitally certify the document with the hash given with the --hash flag.
+>Digitally certif the document given as input or digitally certifies the document with the hash given with the --hash flag.
 The document must be prepared.
 If the document is not prepared then it will be prepared first before certifying unless the --no-prepare flag is used.
 If the --no-prepare flag is used and the document was not prepared, then an error is returned.
 If the document is prepared during certifying, then the command will honor the prepare command flags.
 If the input parameter and the --hash flag are omitted, then the command will take its input from stdin.
 The command will output the prepared file.
 If the output parameter